OpenTermsArchive/engine/CONTRIBUTING.md

 ## Declaring a new service

-In the folder `services`, create a JSON file with the name of the service you want to add, with the following structure:
+Once you chose the [service name](#service-name) and the [service ID](#service-id), in the folder `services`, create a JSON file with the ID of the service you want to add, with the following structure:

 ```json
 {